gabrfarina/exp-a-spiel/README.md

-# DarkHex3
+# DarkHex3 & PhantomTTT

-High-performance implementation of DarkHex3 / Abrupt DarkHex3, with support for exploitability and best response computation.
+High-performance implementation of DarkHex3 / Abrupt DarkHex3 / PhantomTTT / Abrupt PhantomTTT, with support for
+exploitability and best response computation.

 ## Building